Home Renovation: The Do’s and Don’ts

 Dust and dirt are unavoidable when doing renovations, and they can be difficult factors to control.
 Whilst contractors will use some kind of plastic coverings to protect your belongings, this won’t stop these things from getting in the way of the work being done; they will have to be moved somewhere if an entire room needs its carpet stripped or a wall knocking down.

 You can protect your belongings by putting them into self-storage.
-At Kangaroo Self Storage, we offer self storage in Edinburgh, self storage in Glasgow and self storage in Dundee.
+At Kangaroo Self Storage, we offer storage units in Edinburgh, storage units in Glasgow and storage units in Dundee.
 Our units are available in a wide range of sizes, all the way up to 500 sq ft, which can store the contents of a large six-bedroom house.
 Our storage units are clean, well-maintained and totally secure.
 Are facilities are covered by 24-hour CCTV, burglar alarms and smoke detectors.

 So whilst you’re building that dream home or remodelling your current home you can keep your belongings safe and sound with us at Kangaroo Self Storage.
 Contact us today and speak to a member of staff about your requirements.